0x1eef/lockf.rb/README.md

 ## About

-lockf.rb is a Ruby library that provides a high-level interface to the POSIX function [lockf](https://man7.org/linux/man-pages/man3/lockf.3.html), and a low-level interface that can be used to call the function directly. lockf can be used to lock part of, or all of a file.
+lockf.rb is a Ruby library that provides a high-level interface to the POSIX function [lockf](https://man7.org/linux/man-pages/man3/lockf.3.html), and a low-level interface that can be used to call the function directly. lockf can synchronize access to part of, or all of a file through an advisory lock.

-The [lockf](https://man7.org/linux/man-pages/man3/lockf.3.html) function can be used to not only synchronize access to the file it places a lock on - it can also be used to synchronize access to any shared resource that is being accessed by mutliple processes at the same time.
+Besides being able to synchronize access to the file it places a lock on, lockf can also synchronize access to any shared resource that is being accessed by mutliple processes at the same time.

 ## Examples

 The examples provide a brief introduction - and don't cover everything.
 The [API documentation](https://0x1eef.github.io/x/lockf.rb) is available as a complete reference, and covers parts of the interface not covered by the examples.

 ### Lock